Frank T. Monahan

 Frank T. Monahan was an American college basketball head coach for the Merrimack Warriors men's basketball team.
 He led the Warriors to back-to-back appearances in the NCAA Division II Sweet 16s in 1977 and 1978.

 Personal life

 Monahan was a resident of Concord, New Hampshire.
-He would attend Merrimack College and play on the school’s basketball team.
+He was a all-state guard in high school and went on to attend Merrimack College and played on the school’s basketball team.
 He would later join the Air Force after graduating.
-He and his wife had 5 children together.

-After his death, his family started the Monahan foundation which helped give funding to youth sports in New Hampshire.
+He and his wife had 5 children together and following his death, his family started the Monahan foundation which helped give funding to youth sports in New Hampshire.